matn7/CS-Notes/src/main/java/spring/SPRING-REST.md

 - Not standarized at this time
 - Spring provides an implementation of HATEOS

+- Level2 + HATEOAS
+    - Data + Next Possible Actions

 ### Summary

 - Level 1 - breaks large service into distinct URIs
 - Level 2 - Introduces Verbs to implement actions
 - Level 3 - provides discoverability, making the API more self documenting

+- Best Practice
+    - Consumer first, good dcumentation
+    - Make best use of HTTP
+    - Proper response status
+        - 200 - success
+        - 404 - resource not found
+        - 400 - bad request
+        - 201 - created
+        - 401 - unauthorized
+        - 500 - server error
+    - No secure info in uri
+    - Use plurals
+        - Prefer /users/1 to /user/1
+    - Use nouns for resources

 ***